Amazon Rainforest

 Amazon Tours from Ecuador

-Sitting in the Ecuadorian Amazon Rainforest is the Yasuni National Park occupied by various indigenous groups and to the north is the Cuyabeno Reserve.
-The Yasuni region contains the highest amount of life anywhere on Earth, but sits on one of the largest remaining untapped oil reserves.
-This places a considerable threat on the heads of many of the world’s animals and plants, but also on the indigenous population.
+This poses a considerable threat to many of the world’s animals and plants, as well as the indigenous population.
 Some communities have adopted ecotourism as a way of showing visitors the extraordinary diversity of this region and why it should be protected, as well as communicating their ongoing struggle against oil companies.
-Continue to Ecuador Tours >>

 Languages spoken | Spanish, Portuguese, English |